jkbarrerab/projects/citation_metrics/README.md

 ![screenshot](cites_table.png)

-We plot these citations below
+We plot these citations below.
+We show how they increase monotonicaly, this is that for every year the citation was higher than the year before.

 ![screenshot](cumulative_cites.png)
 ![screenshot](sum_cites.png)